Nitin-Rana1/Timetable-using-GA/README.md

 # Timetable-using-GA
+## Goal
-Goal: Create Timetable using Genetic Algo\n
+Create a timetable using Genetic Algorithm.

+## Usage
-Use: Lat folder for latest work.
+Use the 'Lat' folder for the latest work.

-Folders:\n
+## Folders

 1. Old: It have basic implementation.
 2. Med: It have seperate file for classes